rdagumampan/arnis/README.md

-###TechStackTracker
+####Winterfern
-A simple dependency tracker for projects using elementary parsing algorithm.
+**Winterfern** is a simple dependency tracker for .NET applicationsusing elementary parsing algorithm.

-By consistently monitoring a technology stack in our application portfolio, we can perform threat modeling, plan for upgrades, monitoring licensing or decommisioning of projects and tools.
+By consistently monitoring a technology stack in our application portfolio, we can plan componenent upgrades, monitor 3rd party licenses, consolidate component versions, or strategize decommisioning of projects and tools.

-Supports these use cases:
+Supported use cases:
-- Identify what applications are built on Visual Studio from 2001 to 2015.
+- Identify applications built on Visual Studio from 2001 to 2015.
 - Identify GAC and DLL dependencies used in each project in your solution.
 - Extensible to suport new trackers and sinks.

-####Trackers
+#####Trackers
 Trackers scans the entire workspace folder to perform analysis of solutions and projects to build dependency tree.
 To create your own tracker, implement IStackTracker interface.